A Longitudinal Multi-modal Dataset for Dementia Monitoring and Diagnosis: Introduction

 \section{Introduction}

-\textbf{Motivation} Around 50 million people in the world have dementia, a syndrome involving deterioration in memory and cognitive abilities, with an annual increase of 10 million \cite{world2019risk}.
-Earlier diagnosis can improve patients' quality of life by enabling better planning and medical interventions at the most effective and appropriate stage~\cite{AlzheimersSoc14,APPG2016,AlzheimersSoc11}--especially if diagnosis occurs before clinical cognitive symptoms set in~\cite{mortamais_detecting_2017,ritchie_clinical_2016}.
+Over 50 million people in the world have dementia, a syndrome involving deterioration in memory and cognitive abilities, with an annual increase of 10 million \cite{world2019risk}.
+Earlier diagnosis can improve patients' quality of life by enabling better planning and medical interventions at the most effective and appropriate stage~\cite{prince2011benefits, prince2014dementia,alzheimer20162016}--especially if diagnosis occurs before clinical symptoms onset in~\cite{ritchie2016clinical, mortamais2017detecting}.

 Standard diagnostic biomarkers such as MRI, PET scans and cerebrospinal fluids are intrusive and expensive, and therefore unsuitable for early diagnosis.
-Cognitive tests such as the ADAS-Cog \cite{ADAScog}, MMSE \cite{MMSE} and ACE-III \cite{ACE3}, widely used in clinical studies, suffer from sensitivity issues \cite{SchneiderSano09} and lag behind biomarkers in their ability to detect dementia onset \cite{JackEtAl13}.
+The other main family of diagnosis methods are cognitive tests such as the ADAS-Cog \cite{rosen1984new}, MMSE \cite{folstein1975mini} and ACE-III \cite{noone2015addenbrooke}, widely used in clinical studies.
+As well as suffering from sensitivity issues \cite{Schneider2009CurrentAD} and lagging behind biomarkers in their ability to detect dementia onset \cite{Jack2013TrackingPP}, they have several other caveats: they are usually administered manually; they are pencil-and-paper type tests requiring an expert, and therefore applied only after initial referral to a doctor; they are unsuited for testing across large populations or at home.
+For early diagnosis, pre-screening and condition monitoring we need methods that can be automated, complementary to biomarkers but easily observable within everyday life without intrusion.